-Summary of Conclusions
+Conclusions

-- The high-voltage electric transmission system in Minnesota is part of a much larger regional system that is planned and operated by the Midcontinent Independent System Operator (MISO).
-MISO works with its utilities and member states to plan and operate the electric transmission system in Minnesota and surrounding states to achieve reliability, regional coordination, and efficiency. - The initial high-voltage transmission system was not designed to accommodate the ongoing shift from a limited number of large conventional power plants towards many widely dispersed wind and solar projects.
-While new transmission lines have been added, the existing high-voltage transmission system is increasingly constrained and has limited the amount of new renewable generation projects that can be interconnected to the system. - Because it can take years or more to plan, permit, and construct large new transmission lines, long-range transmission planning is needed to keep up with evolving electric generation technologies.
-Commerce is working with other states and MISO to encourage and facilitate long-range transmission planning in the region, including how to efficiently and fairly allocate the costs and benefits of any new transmission lines. - Based in part on state agency leadership on the issue, in July 2022 MISO approved an initial group of regional and interregional transmission line projects in the Upper Midwest (LRTP Tranche 1 portfolio).
+- The high-voltage electric transmission system in Minnesota is part of a much larger regional system that is planned and operated by the Midcontinent Independent System Operator (MISO) and the Southwest Power Pool (SPP).
+MISO and SPP works with its utilities and member states to plan and operate the electric transmission system in Minnesota and surrounding states to achieve reliability, regional coordination, and efficiency. - The legacy high-voltage transmission system in the United States was not originally designed to accommodate the ongoing shift from a limited number of large conventional power plants to many widely dispersed generation projects.
+While new transmission lines have been added in Minnesota and the region, the existing high-voltage transmission system is increasingly constrained and has limited the amount of new renewable generation projects that can be interconnected to the system. - Planning and constructing regional portfolios of cost-shared "backbone" high voltage transmission lines is more effective than state-by-state projects because the multi-state high-voltage transmission system works together as an integrated whole.
+Minnesota-only projects would be paid for by Minnesota ratepayers alone-instead of being regionally cost-shared-and would likely be of limited value because bottlenecks on neighboring states would continue to restrict energy delivery from Minnesota generators to the larger region and vice versa. - Long term, based in part on Minnesota leadership on the issue, in July 2022 MISO approved an initial group of regional and interregional transmission line projects in the Upper Midwest (LRTP Tranche 1 portfolio).
 Three of these proposed projects are in Minnesota.
-All three are in the planning and development with permitting expected to start in 2023 or 2024.
-Shorter term, some utilities may be able to interconnect new wind and solar projects using interconnection capacity at their existing or retiring coal or naturalgas plants. - MISO in 2022 also completed a Joint Targeted Interconnection Queue (JTIQ) Study with the Southwest Power Pool (SPP).
+All three have started the permitting phase at the Commission. - Short term, some utilities will be able to interconnect new wind and solar projects using interconnection capacity at their existing or retiring coal or natural- gas plants.
+Other shorter-term projects and reconfigurations to reduce transmission constraints are being put into operation while the larger projects are undergoing permitting and construction. - Recognizing the cross-border issues, MISO in 2022 completed a Joint Targeted Interconnection Queue (JTIQ) Study with the Southwest Power Pool (SPP).
 The JTIQ projects are intended to reduce expensive transmission upgrade costs when new generation projects in one transmission system trigger upgrades in the other.
-Commerce is actively working on an application to the federal Department of Energy for a grant that, if approved, would pay for about half the costs of these JTIQ projects. - Minnesota has been and will continue to be involved in numerous regional and national efforts to ensure that electric transmission lines are planned and constructed in a reliable, cost-effective and environmentally responsible manner for the State's economic future and the needs of its businesses and citizens and to maintain the State's jurisdiction over the provision of essential services to ensure safe, adequate, and efficient utility services at fair, reasonable rates.
+Commerce was selected in 2023 for a \$464 million Department of Energy Infrastructure Act grant that, once finalized, would pay for about one-quarter of the costs of these JTIQ projects.
+Negotiations with DOE are ongoing. - Minnesota has been and will continue to be involved in numerous regional and national efforts to ensure that electric transmission lines are planned and constructed in a reliable, cost-effective and environmentally responsible manner for the State's economic future and the needs of its businesses and citizens and to maintain the State's jurisdiction over the provision of essential services to ensure safe, adequate, and efficient utility services at fair, reasonable rates.